jeremycook123/aws-key-disabler-2020/readme.md

 3. Setup the Grunt task runner, e.g. install its dependencies: run `npm install`
 4. Update the custom configuration within the `/grunt/package.json` file:

+  * Update `key_disabler.aws.account_name` to contain name (metadata) of AWS account into which deployment will take place
-  * Update `key_disabler.aws_account_name` to contain value which will be used in admin email subject header
+  * Update `key_disabler.aws.account_id` to contain AWS account into which deployment will take place
-  * Update `key_disabler.aws_account_id` to contain value which will be used in admin email subject header
+  * Update `key_disabler.aws.region` to contain AWS region into which deployment will take place

   **Note**: Can be overridden at deployment time using `grunt deployLambda --awsaccountname=BLAHCORP --awsaccountid=123456789012`